gschmutz/iot-vehicle-tracking-demo/README.md

 ### Starting the infrastructure using Docker Compose

-From the `iot-truck-demo` folder, navigate to the docker folder and start the vaious docker containers
+From the `iot-truck-demo` folder, navigate to the docker folder and start the various docker containers

 ```
 cd docker